 You may think the situation just got out of hand, or the matter should be resolved privately.
 But what you think doesn’t always matter to the police and the prosecutor.
 If your actions appear to have violated North Carolina law, the police can arrest you for misdemeanor and/or felony charges, and a prosecutor will be tasked with prosecuting you for those same charges.

-At Randall & Stump, PLLC, our violent crimes attorneys realize this is a frustrating and scary situation.
-Many assault or assault and battery charges arise from misunderstandings or arguments that became a bit too loud for neighbors or bystanders.
-Instead of resolving the issue with your friend, romantic partner, or family member, now you have a simple assault charge or assault on a female charge to deal with.
+At Randall & Stump, Criminal Defense Attorneys, our violent crimes attorneys realize this is a stressful and scary situation.
+Many assault charges arise from misunderstandings or arguments that became a bit too loud for neighbors or bystanders.
+Instead of resolving the issue with your friend, romantic partner, or relative, now you have a simple assault charge or assault on a female charge to deal with.

 Under North Carolina General Statutes (NCGS) 14-33(a), you may be charged with a Class 2 misdemeanor if you:

 A “simple” assault, assault and battery, or affray is one that does not include aggravating circumstances, such as resulting in serious bodily injury or the use of a firearm.
 A simple assault does not have to result in an offensive or harmful touching at all.
 Simple assault and battery often result in nothing more than bumps and bruises or the victim taking offense.